Server Management, Self-Hosting, and DevOps Basics

 Provider independence Standard Linux servers on standard infrastructure.
 Move providers in a day, not a quarter.

 This is closely related to the question of owning versus renting your systems.
 Infrastructure decisions also affect your security and operational posture.
 Every component in the stack is a potential attack surface.
 Fewer components, kept current and monitored, means a smaller surface to defend.
+If you are migrating from a legacy system, the infrastructure plan must account for the transition period: running old and new systems in parallel, data synchronisation, and the eventual cutover.
+And infrastructure is not a one-time decision.
+It is an ongoing maintenance commitment that compounds in value when treated as a first-class concern.

 Get Your Infrastructure Right